alelodato/Pictures-and-Places/README.md

 [W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
 It was also used to validate the CSS.

 * index.html - Passed.
-* training.html - Passed.
-* trial.html - Passed.
-* formdump.html - Passed.
 * style.css - Passed, no errors found.
+* script.js - Passed.
+* questions.js - Passed.

 - - -